datacarpentry/semester-biology/exercises/Basic-2-R.md

     delimited text) file titled `grangers_analysis.csv`.

-Built-in functions for R (i.e., read.csv(), matrix(), data.frame()) should be sufficient for this exercise.
 Throughout the assignment feel free to use whatever data structures you prefer, but be consistent.
+Use functions to break the code up into manageable pieces.
 Ask your instructor if you have questions about the best choices.